Giant otter: Physical characteristics

 The giant otter has the shortest fur of all otter species; it is typically chocolate brown, but may be reddish or fawn, and appears nearly black when wet.
 The fur is extremely dense, so much so that water cannot penetrate to the skin.
 Guard hairs trap water and keep the inner fur dry; the guard hairs are approximately 8 millimetres (one-third of an inch) in length, about twice as long as the fur of the inner coat.
 Its velvety feel makes the animal highly sought after by fur traders and has contributed to its decline.
-Unique markings of white or cream fur color the throat and under the chin, allow individuals to be identified from birth.
-Giant otters use these marks to recognize one another, and upon meeting other otters, they engage in a behavior known as "periscoping", displaying their throats and upper chests to each other.
+Individuals can be identified from birth by unique markings of white or cream fur on the throat and under the chin.

 Giant otter muzzles are short and sloping and give the head a ball-shaped appearance.
 The ears are small and rounded.
 The nose (or rhinarium) is completely covered in fur, with only the two slit-like nostrils visible.
 The giant otter's highly sensitive whiskers (vibrissae) allow the animal to track changes in water pressure and currents, which aids in detecting prey.
 The legs are short and stubby and end in large webbed feet tipped with sharp claws.
 Well suited for an aquatic life, it can close its ears and nose while underwater.

-At the time of Carter and Rosas' writing, vision had not been directly studied, but field observations show the animal primarily hunts by sight; above water, it is able to recognize observers at great distances.
+At the time of Carter and Rosas's writing, vision had not been directly studied, but field observations show the animal primarily hunts by sight; above water, it is able to recognize observers at great distances.
 The fact that it is exclusively active during the day further suggests its eyesight should be strong, to aid in hunting and predator avoidance.
 In other otter species, vision is generally normal or slightly myopic, both on land and in water.
 The giant otter's hearing is acute and its sense of smell is excellent.

 The species possesses 2n = 38 chromosomes.